Do you think reducing the carbon footprint of your school is a pressing issue?

-Part of Schools 4 Climate Action, the protest took place in 60 towns and cities across the country, with one of the key demands being:
+The protest took place in 60 towns and cities across the country, with one of the key demands being that "the national curriculum be reformed to include "the ecological crisis"

 So why can’t the same be done with your infrastructure?